7 Secrets for Buying the Perfect Avocado

 Avocados are the infants of the produce aisle.
-In the same way that babies will be sleeping soundly one minute and crying and screaming the next, avocados can be hard as a rock at the grocery store one day and then plastered with a bright orange sticker that screams “RIPE” the next.
-So if you're wondering how to pick an avocado, know you're not alone.
+In the same way that babies will be sleeping soundly one minute and crying and screaming the next, avocados can be hard as a rock at the grocery store one day and then plastered with a bright orange sticker that screams "ripe" the next.
+So if you're wondering how to pick an avocado, know that you're not alone.

 Avocados are delicate!
-You can definitely check to see if the fruit is ripe by giving it a quick squeeze; however, you shouldn't press in on the sides.
+You can check to see if the fruit is ripe by giving it a quick squeeze, but you shouldn't press in on the sides.
 Doing so can bruise the beautiful green part you will ultimately eat.
 Instead, press down lightly (about the same amount of pressure you'd use to click a mouse) on the top of the avocado by the stem.
 If it gives easily and retains its shape, the avocado is ready to eat.
 If your finger leaves a dent, the avocado is likely overripe and could be brown inside.

-2. Flick the StemShutterstock
+Flick the stem

 Here's some advice we haven't heard before.
-"Our preferred method for identifying a ripe avocado is to try to flick the small stem off the fruit," the editors of America's Test Kitchen explain in their new book, The New Essentials Cookbook: A Modern Guide to Better Cooking.
+"Our preferred method for identifying a ripe avocado is to try to flick the small stem off the fruit," the editors of America's Test Kitchen explain in their book, The New Essentials Cookbook: A Modern Guide to Better Cooking.
 "If it comes off easily and you can see green underneath, the avocado is ripe.
 If it does not come off easily or you see brown underneath, the avocado is not yet ripe, or it's overripe and therefore unusable."

 According to our friends at the California Avocado Commission, "color alone may not tell the whole story."
 That's because there are hundreds of different varieties of avocados, and they all turn different colors as they ripen!
-For example, "the Hass Avocado will turn dark green or black as it ripens, but some other avocado varieties retain their light-green skin even when ripe,” explains the California Avocado Commission.
+For example, "the Hass Avocado will turn dark green or black as it ripens, but some other avocado varieties retain their light-green skin even when ripe," says the California Avocado Commission.

 For the same reason you can't rely on color, you also shouldn't lean on the texture of the avocado skin to notify you of its ripeness.
 Different varieties of avocados have different textures.
 For example, Fuerte, Bacon, and Zutano avocados have smooth skin while Gwen, Reed, and Hass avocados have pebbling, according to the California Avocado Commission.

 Any localized discoloration is a sign the fruit is past its prime.
-"Avoid fruit with dark blemishes on the skin or oversoft fruit," says the California Avocado Commission.
+"Avoid fruit with dark blemishes on the skin or over-soft fruit," says the California Avocado Commission.

-It bears repeating: you’ll want to stagger the ripeness of your avocados if you want to eat them throughout the week.
-If you buy in bulk, they could all ripen on the same day, leaving you with 4 fruits to get through before they go bad!
+It bears repeating: You'll want to stagger the ripeness of your avocados if you want to eat them throughout the week.
+If you buy in bulk, they could all ripen on the same day, leaving you with four fruits to get through before they go bad!
 If you still want to buy in bulk to save money, you can store avocados in the refrigerator to slow down the ripening process, according to Hass avocado brand Love One Today.